microsoft/nni/docs/en_US/Tutorial/Nnictl.md

   * Description

-    Show the detailed information of specified packages.
+    Show the detailed information of specified registered algorithms.

   * Usage